Gym Rules & Child Policy

 4. What if I don't have anyone to climb with?

 Don't have a climbing partner yet?
 Don't worry, the Alaska Rock Gym has an amazing bouldering area, no rope or belayer needed.
 Want to give the taller walls a shot?
-We now have 12 new Perfect Descent auto belays that are available for use after a short orientation.
+We have several Perfect Descent auto belays that are available for use after a short orientation.

 5. Can I bring my kids?